GitHubHelland/Udacity/WebServerProject/README.md

 Click the application that you own (Terraform)
 Click the "Certificates & Secrets" under the Manage tab Create a client secret as you need and copy the client secret value.

-After this process type echo %variable% to check tou have configured properly Deploy packer images by typing "packer build server.json" **Your words here**
+After this process type echo %variable% for each environment variable to check tou have configured properly Deploy packer image "myPackerImage" by typing "packer build server.json"

 ### Output
 **Your words here**